cessda/cessda.cdc.osmh-indexer.cmm/README.md

 # OSMH Consumer Indexer (PaSC-OCI)

-Cessda PaSC Consumer Indexer (an OSMH Consumer) for Metadata harvesting  and ingestion into Elasticsearch.
+CESSDA CDC Consumer Indexer (an OSMH Consumer) for Metadata harvesting  and ingestion into Elasticsearch.
 See the [OSMH System Architecture Document](https://docs.google.com/document/d/1RrXjpbyUGdd5FKSjrnQmRdbzaCQzE2W-92lYKs1KeCA/edit) for more information about The Open Source Metadata Harvester (OSMH).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Test it